ory/docs/guides/hydra/3-overview/1-oauth2.md

 are owned by a resource owner (user) mentioned above.
 3. The **OAuth 2.0 Client** is the *application* that wants access to a resource owner's resources (a.k.a. get write access to a user's images).
 Such a client can ask the authorization server to issue an access token on a resource owner's behalf.
-Typically, the authorization server will ask the user if he/she "is ok with" giving away e.g. write access to the personal images to that application.
+Typically, the authorization server will ask the user if he/she "is ok with" giving that application e.g. write access to personal images.
 4. The **Identity Provider** is a service ("application"/"website") with a login interface.
-An identity provider typically allows users to register as well and might also have an administrative interface in order to manage the identities ("users").
+An identity provider typically allows users to register as well and might also have an administrative interface in order to manage the identities (delete user, ban user, create user, ...).
-5. **User Agent** is usually a browser, for example the browser of a user agent.
+5. **User Agent** is usually a browser.
 6. **OpenID Connect** is a protocol built on top of OAuth 2.0 which is capable of federating authentication.

-A typical OAuth 2.0 flow looks as followed:
+A typical OAuth 2.0 flow looks as follows:

-1. A developer registers an OAuth 2.0 Client at the Authorization Server (ORY Hydra)
-2. The client is used to obtain information on behalf of a user.
+1. A developer registers an OAuth 2.0 Client at the Authorization Server (ORY Hydra) with the intention of obtaining information on behalf of a user.
-3. The client asks the user to authorize the client to access information/data on his/her behalf.
+2. The application UI asks the user to authorize the application to access information/data on his/her behalf.
-4. The client redirects the user to the Authorization Server.
+3. The user is redirected to the Authorization Server.
-5. The Authorization Server confirms the user's identity and asks the user to grant the access request.
+4. The Authorization Server confirms the user's identity and asks the user to grant the OAuth 2.0 Client certain permissions.
-6. The Authorization Server issues tokens that the client uses to access resources on the user's behalf.
+5. The Authorization Server issues tokens that the OAuth 2.0 client uses to access resources on the user's behalf.

 ## Authenticating Users and Requesting Consent

-As you probably already know by now, ORY Hydra does not come with any type of user management (login, registration, ...).
+As you already know by now, ORY Hydra does not come with any type of user management (login, registration, ...).
 Instead, it relies on the so-called User Login and Consent Flow.
-This flow describes a series of redirects where the user's user agent is redirect to your Login Provider and, once the user is authenticated, to the Consent Provider:
+This flow describes a series of redirects where the user's user agent is redirect to your Login Provider and, once the user is authenticated, to the Consent Provider.
+The Login and Consent provider is implemented by you in a programming language of your choice.
+You could write, for example, a NodeJS app that handles HTTP requests to `/login` and `/consent` and it would thus be your Login & Consent provider.

+The flow itself works as follows:

 1. The OAuth 2.0 Client initiates an Authorize Code, Hybrid, or Implicit flow.
 The user's user agent is redirect to `http://hydra/oauth2/auth?client_id=...&...`.
-2. ORY Hydra, if unable to authenticate the user using a previous login session, redirects the user's user agent to the Login Provider
+2. ORY Hydra, if unable to authenticate the user (= no session cookie exists), redirects the user's user agent to the Login Provider
 URL.
 The application "sitting" at that URL is implemented by you and typically shows a login user interface ("Please enter your username and password").
 The URL the user is redirect to looks similar to `http://login-service/login?login_challenge=1234...`.
-3. The Login Provider, once the user has successfully logged in, tells ORY Hydra some information about who the user is (e.g. the user's ID) and also that the login attempt was succesful.
+3. The Login Provider, once the user has successfully logged in, tells ORY Hydra some information about who the user is (e.g. the user's ID) and also that the login attempt was successful.
 This is done using a REST request which includes another redirect URL along the lines of `http://hydra/oauth2/auth?client_id=...&...&login_verifier=4321`.
-4. Once the user's user agent follows the redirect and lands back at ORY Hydra.
+4. The user's user agent follows the redirect and lands back at ORY Hydra.
 Next, ORY Hydra redirects the user's user agent to the Consent Provider, hosted at - for example - `http://consent-service/consent?consent_challenge=4567...`
 5. The Consent Provider shows a user interface which asks the user if he/she would like to grant the OAuth 2.0 Client the requested permissions ("OAuth 2.0 Scope").
-You've probably seen this screen around, which is usually along the lines of:
+You've probably seen this screen around, which is usually something similar to:
 *"Would you like to grant Facebook Image Backup access to all your private and public images?"*.
 6. The Consent Provider makes another REST request to ORY Hydra to let it know which permissions the user authorized, and if the user authorized the request at all.
 The user can usually choose to not grant an application any access to his/her personal data.
-In the response of that REST request, another URL is included along the lines of `http://hydra/oauth2/auth?client_id=...&...&consent_verifier=7654...`.
+In the response of that REST request, a redirect URL is included along the lines of `http://hydra/oauth2/auth?client_id=...&...&consent_verifier=7654...`.
+7. The user's user agent follows that redirect.
-7. Now, the user has successfully authenticated and authorized (or not) the application.
+7. Now, the user has successfully authenticated and authorized the application.
 Next, ORY Hydra will run some checks and if everything works out, issue access, refresh, and ID tokens.

 This flow allows you to take full control of the behaviour of your login system (e.g. 2FA, passwordless, ...) and